 , which has an ANSI-FL1 rated usable range distance of over 650 meters, which is longer than any other handheld LED device in this category, period.

 This ultra-collimated beam illuminator is made specifically as a handheld searchlight for spotting buoys, channel markers, crab pots, etc, at night.
-It is also useful for search and rescue, and for attracting attention of rescue personnel, aircraft, etc. The best part is that it lasts up to 12-hours, and there are no expensive and unreliable batteries -just 3 standard D-cells.
+It is also useful for search and rescue, and for attracting attention of rescue personnel, aircraft, etc. The best part is that it lasts up to 18-hours on high beam, and there are no expensive and unreliable batteries - just 3 standard D-cells.

 If you have used portable Q-beam™ type spotlights on-board, you know that to use one effectively you have to send someone up to the bow to deploy it.
 They really aren't practical to quickly use from the cockpit, because all of the spillover light is reflected back into your eyes and destroys your night vision.
 We love this light because its beam is super collimated, and has almost no spillover light, so it is easily and quickly deployed from the cockpit, and doesn't reflect back and ruin your night vision.